 - *Document shareholder engagement frameworks and conflict-of-interest management procedures to prepare for governance review

-- *During consultation period
+- *During consultation period:

 Key Dates

-End of 2026 - FCA to complete review and issue final rules
+- FCA to complete review and issue final rules

-Q2 2026 (estimated) - Consultation paper publication (FCA indicates "proposals in a consultation paper" without specific date, but typical FCA consultation windows are 8-12 weeks)
+- Consultation paper publication (FCA indicates "proposals in a consultation paper" without specific date, but typical FCA consultation windows are 8-12 weeks)

-H2 2026 - Final rules expected following consultation period
+- Final rules expected following consultation period

 Compliance Impact